Borderline personality disorder: History

-Devaluation in Edvard Munch's Salome (1903).
-Idealization and devaluation of others in personal relations are common traits of BPD.
-The painter Edvard Munch depicted his new friend, the violinist Eva Mudocci, in both ways within days.
-First as "a woman seen by a man in love", then as "a bloodthirsty and cannibalistic Salome".
+Devaluation, a common trait of BPD, in Edvard Munch's Salome (1903).
+The painter Edvard Munch depicted his new friend, the violinist Eva Mudocci, in both ways within months.
+First as a "stone that has fallen from my heart", then as Salome.
 In modern times, Munch has been suggested to have had BPD.

 The coexistence of intense, divergent moods within an individual was recognized by Homer, Hippocrates, and Aretaeus, the last describing the vacillating presence of impulsive anger, melancholia, and mania within a single person.
-Swiss physician Théophile Bonet revived the concept in 1684, and used the term folie maniaco-mélancolique, to describe the phenomenon of unstable moods that followed an unpredictable course.
+Swiss physician Théophile Bonet revived the concept in 1684, and used the term folie maniaco-mélancolique to describe the phenomenon of unstable moods that followed an unpredictable course.
 Other writers noted the same pattern, including the American psychiatrist Charles H. Hughes in 1884 and J. C. Rosse in 1890, who called the disorder "borderline insanity".
 In 1921, Emil Kraepelin identified an "excitable personality" that closely parallels the borderline features outlined in the current concept of BPD.

 The idea that there were forms of disorder that were neither psychotic nor simply neurotic began to be discussed in psychoanalytic circles in the 1930s.
 The first formal definition of borderline disorder is widely acknowledged to have been written by Adolph Stern in 1938.
-He described a group of patients who he felt to be on the borderline between neurosis and psychosis, who very often came from family backgrounds marked by trauma.
+He described a group of patients who he felt to be on the borderline between neurosis and psychosis, who often came from family backgrounds marked by trauma.
 He argued that such patients would often need more active support than that provided by classical psychoanalytic techniques.